 VA Benefits: Mental Health Care Treatment

-Chat feature: Veterans Chat is located at the Veterans Crisis Line and enables Veterans, their families and friends to go online where they can anonymously chat with a trained VA counselor.
-Veterans Chat can be accessed through the suicide prevention Website www.Veterancrisisline.net by clicking on the Veterans Chat tab on the right side of the Webpage.
+Veterans Chat is located at the Veterans Crisis Line and enables veterans, their families and friends to go online where they can anonymously chat with a trained VA counselor.
+Veterans Chat can be accessed through the suicide prevention website at www.Veterancrisisline.net by clicking on the Veterans Chat tab on the right side of the Webpage.

-European access: Veterans and members of the military community in Europe may now receive free, confidential support from the European Military Crisis Line, a new initiative recently launched by VA.
-Callers in Europe may dial 0800-1273-8255 or DSN 118 to receive confidential support from responders at the Veterans Crisis Line in the U.S. For more information about VA's suicide prevention program, visit: www.mentalhealth.va.gov/VAMentalHealthGroup.asp.
+Veterans and members of the military community in Europe may now receive free, confidential support from the European Military Crisis Line, a new initiative recently launched by VA.
+Callers in Europe may dial 0800-1273-8255 or DSN 118 to receive confidential support from responders at the Veterans Crisis Line in the U.S. For more information about VA's suicide prevention program, visit www.mentalhealth.va.gov/VAMentalHealthGroup.asp.

 At the heart of Make the Connection are powerful personal testimonials, which illustrate true stories of Veterans who faced life events, experiences, physical injuries or psychological symptoms; reached out for support; and found ways to overcome their challenges.
 Veterans and their families are encouraged to "make the connection" - with strength and resilience of Veterans like themselves, with other people who care, and with information and available resources for getting their lives on a better track.
 For more information, go to www.MakeTheConnection.net

-Coaching Into Care: works with family members or friends who become aware of the Veteran's post-deployment difficulties, and supports their efFt.s to find help for the Veteran.
+This program works with family members or friends who become aware of the veteran's post-deployment difficulties, and supports their efFt.s to find help for the Veteran.
 This national clinical service provides information and help to Veterans and the loved ones who are concerned about them.
 More information about the service can be found at www.mirecc.va.gov/coaching/

 VA's National Center for PTSD serves as a resource for healthcare professionals, Veterans and families.
 Information, self-help resources, and other helpful information can be found at www.ptsd.va.gov.